Stay up to date with notifications from The Independent

 Mr Ward apologised and said the business “failed our colleagues”.

-He said in a statement that it was clear Fayed “presided over a toxic culture of secrecy, intimidation, fear of repercussion and sexual misconduct”.
+He said in a statement that it was clear Mr Fayed “presided over a toxic culture of secrecy, intimidation, fear of repercussion and sexual misconduct”.

-Harrods said it has a compensation scheme for former employees who say they were attacked by Fayed, and that it had already reached settlements with a number of people who have approached them with allegations.
+Harrods said it has a compensation scheme for former employees who say they were attacked by Mr Fayed, and that it had already reached settlements with a number of people who have approached them with allegations.

-They said they will carry out “full reviews of all existing allegations” of incidents said to have taken place between 1979 and 2013 to ensure there are “no new lines of inquiry based on new information which has emerged”.
+A spokesperson said the force will carry out “full reviews of all existing allegations” of incidents said to have taken place between 1979 and 2013 to ensure there are “no new lines of inquiry based on new information which has emerged”.

 Police approached the Crown Prosecution Service five times, including two occasions where a file of evidence was passed on in 2009 and 2015.